What Makes a Great Salesperson: 6 Personality Traits (Good vs Bad Salespeople)

 2. Asks Questions

-When you ask questions, you not only show you are interested in someone else’s needs, but you discover ways you can customize your sales pitch to show how your product or service can meet those needs.
+When you ask questions, you show interest in someone else’s needs and discover ways to customize your sales pitch to show how your product or service can meet those needs.

 3. Confident

 Be confident not only in yourself but in the solution you are selling.
-Showing confidence in what you are selling positively influences the potential customer’s perception.
+Showing confidence in your solution positively influences the potential customer’s perception.

 4. Friendly